PickPic/PickPic_Client/README.md

 You have to put your IP address on the 46th line of the file

 	.load ("http: // * your ip adress *: 8080 / upload")

+and then build the code, install the builded apk in your device.

 ## 2. Or if you know us.
 Then download this code, find PickPic.apk, install the PickPic.apk in your device and contact us.